slackapi/java-slack-sdk/docs/guides/bolt.md

 ## Getting Started in Kotlin

-For code simplicity, [Kotlin](https://kotlinlang.org/) language would be a great option for writing bolt apps.
-In this section, you'll learn how to set up a Kotlin project for bolt apps.
+For code simplicity, [Kotlin](https://kotlinlang.org/) language would be a great option for writing Bolt apps.
+In this section, you'll learn how to set up a Kotlin project for Bolt apps.

 #### build.gradle